U.S. third-quarter economic growth fastest in three years

 Growth in consumer spending, which accounts for more than two-thirds of the U.S. economy, was revised down to a 2.3 percent rate in the third quarter from the previously reported 2.4 percent pace.
 Consumer spending increased at a robust 3.3 percent rate in the second quarter.

-The deceleration in consumer spending likely reflects the impact of Hurricanes Harvey and Irma, which struck Texas and Florida during the quarter.
-Spending also is being constrained by sluggish wage growth, which is forcing households to dip into their savings to fund purchases.
+The deceleration in consumer spending likely reflects the impact of Hurricanes Harvey and Irma, which struck Texas and Florida during the third quarter.
+Spending is also being constrained by sluggish wage growth, which is forcing households to dip into their savings to fund purchases.

-The saving rate was lowered to 3.3 percent in the third quarter from the previously reported 3.4 percent.
-Economists say savings cannot drive consumer spending indefinitely, which has left many to expect quarterly GDP growth to slow.
+The government cut its estimate for the increase in second-quarter wages and salaries by $26.5 billion.
+The saving rate decreased to 3.3 percent in the third quarter from 3.7 percent in the April-June period.

+Economists say savings cannot drive consumer spending indefinitely.
+But they also believe that income growth is being understated, pointing to a 4.1 percent unemployment rate as well as strong business investment.

-Growth in business investment in equipment was raised to a 10.4 percent pace, the fastest growth pace in three years, from the previously reported 8.6 percent rate.
-Business spending has been buoyed by expectations of hefty corporate tax cuts.
+Growth in business investment in equipment was raised to a 10.4 percent pace, the fastest in three years, from the previously reported 8.6 percent rate.
+Businesses also increased spending on software.

-Investment in nonresidential structures fell at a 6.8 percent pace in the third quarter, the biggest drop since the fourth quarter of 2015, instead of the previously estimated 5.2 percent rate.
-That is largely because of a slowdown in spending on oil and gas well drilling.
+But investment in nonresidential structures fell at a 6.8 percent pace in the third quarter, the biggest drop since the fourth quarter of 2015, instead of the previously estimated 5.2 percent rate.
+That is largely because of a slowdown in spending on mining exploration, wells and shafts.

 Growth in government spending was raised to a 0.4 percent rate.
 Government outlays were previously reported to have declined at a 0.1 percent pace in the third quarter.
 Government spending had contracted for two consecutive quarters.